Joan Tisch Teaching Fellows

 Details

-The Teaching Fellows Program now offers a base pay of $500 per month to support the learning opportunities of the program, in addition to $125 per hour for private and specialized tours and $110 for public tours.
+The Teaching Fellows Program now offers a stipend of $600 to support the learning opportunities of the program, in addition to $150 per hour for private and specialized tours and $110 for public tours.
 Fellows also have the potential for further pay for multi-week courses, special programs, membership lectures, and other projects.
 Fellowships are ideally for a period of three years, with a minimum commitment of two years.
 During this period, Fellows are expected to live in or near New York City and be available for working in person at the Museum leading tours and programs each week.
-We are currently accepting applications for two positions, one starting in spring 2023 and one in fall 2023.

 For more information, contact TischTeachingFellows@whitney.org.